PulseTick/PulseTickIOS/README.md

 Feature: Choose API - Allow you to pick where the token values are pulled from.

 Feature: Remember my bag - Allow you to save the amounts you own of each token.
 Will display the current and total value.

+# Buy Me A Coffee
+If you want to buy me a coffee and help support development, my Pulse Wallet is 0x6387Fa88E71c16Bf4fc7DA3c03075D211A1FbEc2